IHTSDO/health-data-analytics/readme.md

 Extract the SNOMED CT archive to a directory named `release` in the root of the project.
 Only the Snapshot files will be used so any others can be removed if needed.

 ### Synthetic Patient Generation
-If you would like to use synthetic data a patient population can be generated using the `generator` module.
+If you would like to use synthetic data there are two ways to generate a patient population to load into the analytics API.
+Synthea Patient Generator to generate FHIR Bulk resources or the built in Patient Generator.

+#### Using Synthea Patient Generator
+The [Synthea](https://synthetichealth.github.io/synthea) project can be used to generate healthcare data in Bulk FHIR format which can be loaded into this API.
+Synthea has more than 50 [modules](https://github.com/synthetichealth/synthea/tree/master/src/main/resources/modules) which contain rules derived from real data to help to generate realistic healthcare data.

+Synthea has on online [Module Builder](https://synthetichealth.github.io/module-builder/#example_module) which can be used to edit or create new modules to simulate specific scenarios.
+SNOMED International donated an enhancement to the Module Builder to allow SNOMED CT Value Sets to be used in module states.
+Using this feature creates richer patient data because a concept within the value set is used rather than the same concept every time.
+The [bulk data](https://github.com/synthetichealth/synthea/blob/v2.6.1/src/main/resources/synthea.properties#L19) and [terminology service](https://github.com/synthetichealth/synthea/blob/v2.6.1/src/main/resources/synthea.properties#L195) options should be enabled when generating data.

+A few Synthea modules have been created to support SNOMED CT [demonstration scenarios](synthea-modules).

+#### Built In Patient Generator
+Alternatively a synthetic patient population can be generated using the build in `generator` module.
+This option supports only a [small number of scenarios](generator/src/main/java/org/snomed/heathanalytics/datageneration/DemoPatientDataGenerator.java) but is much more performant.

-From the root of the project the following command will generate 1,000,000 patients, which takes ~1 minute.
+From the root of the project the following command will generate ~1,200,000 patients, which takes ~1 minute.
 ```bash
 java -Xms3g -jar generator/target/generator*.jar
 ```
 Command options:
 - `--population-size` Optional.
 Defaults to 1,248,322.

-The generated population will be written in NDJSON format to a directory named `patient-data-for-import`.
+The generated population will be written in native bulk NDJSON format to a directory named `patient-data-for-import`.

 ### Server
-The server module provides the Data Analytics API.
-A Java application using Spring Boot with Swagger API documentation.
+The Data Analytics API is a Java application using Spring Boot with Swagger API documentation.

 #### Elasticsearch
 The server requires a standalone Elasticsearch deployment.
 Elasticsearch can be run locally.
 There are also hosted solutions available from AWS and Elastic.co.